Best Countertop Blenders of 2018

 $20 to $50

 You could certainly buy a countertop blender in this range, but most of them aren't very powerful or durable.
-Unless you're on a strict budget — or you use your blender only once in a blue moon — we predict you'd find more success by advancing at least one step up in price.
+Unless you're on a strict budget—or you use your blender only once in a blue moon—you'll probably find more success by advancing at least one step up in price.

 $50 to $100